 An insurer or a controlling company may file a resolution under section 129 of the Companies Act only after the Prudential Authority has approved the resolution.

+The Prudential Authority must grant or refuse an application for approval of a resolution within 14 days of the date on which the application was submitted to the Prudential Authority, or such longer period agreed between the Prudential Authority and the applicant.

+If the Prudential Authority requested additional information in terms of section 60(4)(a)(i), then the period between the date on which the additional information was requested and when the information was provided to the Prudential Authority is not considered when determining the 14 days referred to in paragraph (c).

 Any resolution of an insurer or a controlling company that is not approved by the Prudential Authority under paragraphs (a) or (b), is void.

 Despite the provisions of the Companies Act, the following acts are subject to the approval of the Prudential Authority: